watson-intu/self-docs/workshops-devcon/Workshop5–RunningIntuOnARaspberryPi/lab-docs/workshop_5.md

    		1. Use **Ctrl + X** to `Exit`.
    		2. When prompted with: `Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ? `, type **Y** for **Yes**.
    		3. When prompted with: `File Name to Write: CMakeLists.txt`, hit **Return** or **Enter** to finalise your changes.

+4. Build Self on your Raspberry Pi with the following steps:

+	1. Navigate into the **self-sdk-master** directory on your Raspberry Pi: `cd self-sdk-master`

+	2. Mark the build script as executable by running: `chmod +x scripts/build_raspi.sh`

+	3. Run: `scripts/clean.sh`

+	4. Run: `scripts/build_raspi.sh`

 ## 5. Updating the `body.json` configuration